Germany–Mozambique relations

-Germany and Mozambique have maintained diplomatic relations since Mozambique's independence in 1975.
-Since then, numerous visits by German politicians and business commissions to Mozambique have followed, and a number of Mozambican politicians have visited the Federal Republic of Germany.
+Germany and Mozambique, have maintained diplomatic relations since Mozambique's independence in 1975.
+Since then, numerous visits by German politicians and business, commissions to Mozambique have followed, and a number of Mozambican politicians have visited the Federal Republic of Germany.

 History

 Before 1975

 Mozambique was a Portuguese colony after Vasco da Gama's arrival in 1498.
 The German Empire took possession of the adjacent territory to the north as German East Africa in 1885.
-After the Anglo-German Heligoland-Zanzibar Treaty in 1890, the German Empire also considered the Kionga Triangle in the extreme northeast of Portuguese East Africa (now Mozambique) as belonging to German East Africa and occupied the area in 1894.
+After the Anglo-German Heligoland-Zanzibar Treaty in 1890, the German Empire also considered the Kionga Triangle in the extreme northeast of Portuguese East Africa (now Mozambique) as belonging to German East Africa, and occupied the area in 1894.

 When World War I broke out in August 1914, Portugal was initially still neutral and did not receive a declaration of war from Germany until March 9, 1916.
 Portuguese troops then reoccupied the disputed Kionga Triangle.

-At the end of World War I in East Africa, the remainder of the German Schutztruppe für Deutsch-Ostafrika retreated to Mozambican territory in November 1917 ahead of British forces.
+At the end of World War I in East Africa, the remainder of the Schutztruppe for German East Africa retreated to Mozambican territory in November 1917 ahead of British forces.
 In September 1918, they moved on to Northern Rhodesia, where they surrendered on November 25, 1918, following news of the armistice in Europe.

 The Kionga Triangle was finally granted to Portugal in the Versailles Peace Treaty of 1919.

 In 1932, the Laurentina Brewery was founded, the first beer brewery in Mozambique.
 The recipe was developed by a German brewmaster who was recruited for the purpose in Germany and initially managed the fabrication in Mozambique.

 Portuguese East Africa became the Portuguese Overseas Province of Mozambique in 1951 and gained independence in 1975, following the Carnation Revolution in Portugal.